USS Hoel (DD-533): Initial charge and damage

 However, at 10,300 yards, the Japanese heavy cruiser Haguro spotted a US "cruiser" attempting a torpedo charge and fired a full broadside of ten 8-inch (203 mm) guns.
 Haguro's target was none other than Hoel, which she mistook for a cruiser due to the poor weather and reports that Kurita's fleet was facing American fleet carriers.
 Raining fire, Hoel was immediately hit on the first salvo as two 8-inch (203 mm) shells from Haguro sliced through her bridge and main battery director, disabling her FD radar, PPI scope, machine gun control, and radio communications.
 On her second salvo, Haguro hit Hoel with another 8-inch (203 mm) shell which hit above her number 1 fire room, but inflicted no significant damage as Hoel charged on.
 Had these shells exploded, Hoel would have been significantly more damaged, but Haguro mistook her for a cruiser and fired AP shells that overpenetrated her unarmored hull without exploding.

 In response, Hoel fired five torpedoes at Kongō, but right afterwards she was hit simultaneously by three more 8-inch (203 mm) shells from Haguro, the first two hit below the waterline and cut through her engine room and fire room, while the third started a fire in the handing room for her number 3 5-inch (127 mm) turret, the fire was extinguished in 3 minutes, but it still took the turret out of action.
 Had this shell exploded, it likely would have detonated Hoel's magazines.
 The port engine and after generator were also destroyed, dropping her speed by 4.5 knots.
 On her fourth salvo, Haguro hit Hoel with three more 8-inch (203 mm) shells, one each hit and destroyed her turrets 4 and 5, while the third hit the stern and destroyed two 20 mm AA guns.
 Finally, a 5-inch (127 mm) shell from Haguro's secondary battery exploded in her bow and caused minor flooding.

 A total of nine 8-inch (203 mm) shells and one 5-inch (127 mm) shell destroyed three of Hoel's five 5-inch (127 mm) gun, her port engine, after generator, bridge, and main battery director.
 Making things worse, Kongō spotted four of Hoel's five torpedoes, but they were too far off to affect the ship as she continued in a straight line.
-US sources often state Kongō was forced to evade those torpedoes in a hard turn, loosing track of the escort carriers, but Kongo's own records do not support this.
+US sources often state Kongō was forced to evade those torpedoes in a hard turn, losing track of the escort carriers, but Kongo's own records do not support this.
 Some historians wrote of a 14-inch (356 mm) shell destroying Hoel's bridge, but her own records also fail to back up that claim.